THE ORIGINAL STORY OF FAMILY FUN

 A NEW ERA OF FAMILY FUN:

 Chuck’s vision of a family arcade was strengthened with the help of his family.
-Throughout the years Chuck was able to work together with his mother, his wife, both of his in-laws, and now the next generation.
+Throughout the years Chuck was able to work together with his mother, his wife, and both of his in-laws.

-Chuck’s son Matt graduated high school in Baltimore, MD in 2006.
-He moved down to Rehoboth for his first full summer working at the beach.
-Starting as a General Attendant Matt worked his way up through the ranks to become the arcade’s Manager by 2009.
+Chuck’s son Matt graduated high school in Baltimore in 2006.
+He moved down to Rehoboth for his first full summer working at the beach, starting as a General Attendant.
+Matt stayed committed and saw his father’s vision for the inspiration it was, so he worked his way up through the ranks to become the arcade’s manager by 2009.

-With this philosophy (and the help of a little pink elephant drawing originally illustrated by Matt’s mother in the 80’s), the Beach Arcade started to grow a serious following.
-People started wearing pink elephant shirts and collecting pink elephant cups, buttons, and bumper stickers to express their love for the Beach Arcade experience.
+With this philosophy (and the help of a little pink elephant drawing originally illustrated by Matt’s mother in the 80’s), the Beach Arcade started to grow a SERIOUS following… People started wearing pink elephant shirts and collecting tons and tons of merchandise to express their love for the Beach Arcade experience.

-After almost 30 years of fun, Chuck and Matt had the opportunity to open a second arcade on the south end of the boardwalk in the Ryan’s building in 2013.
-Despite having only 1,600 square-feet of games in that first season, Beach Arcade South immediately became the go-to arcade in town.
-By the next season the arcade expanded to 6,000 square-feet of game space in the rest of the building.
+After almost 30 years of fun, Chuck and Matt had the opportunity to open a SECOND arcade on the south end of the boardwalk (in the Ryan’s building) in 2013.
+Despite having only 1,600 square-feet of games in that first summer, Beach Arcade South immediately became another go-to arcade in town.
+Due to unexpected growth, the arcade expanded to almost four times its original size the very next year!

 For the next few years the pair of Beach Arcades grew an even larger fan base.
 The fantastic games, fabulous prizes, and overall exciting and energizing arcade ambience kept bringing people back.

-Finally, on the Fourth of July in 2017, the Beach Arcades merged with Playland Arcade and reopened as Beach Arcade Central, the third Beach Arcade on the boardwalk.
+Three years later, on the Fourth of July in 2017, the Beach Arcades merged with Playland Arcade and reopened as Beach Arcade Central– the third Beach Arcade on the boardwalk.
+Then came 2018, when Zelky’s first step into the food business arrived– Zelky’s Donut Rings.
+Zelky’s Donut Rings became the first true mini-donut spot on the boardwalk.

-Chuck and Matt’s vision was to have three arcades close together with different games and prizes, where the players could easily hop between each arcade and the beach all day, and where all points and prizes were valid at all three places.
+Chuck and Matt’s vision was to have three arcades and a donut shop close together with different games and prizes, where the players could easily hop between each arcade and the beach all day, and where all points and prizes were valid at all of the locations.
+Now we have top-of-the-line games and hundreds and hundreds to choose from, too… Apparently dreams DO come true!